Pattern for progressively refining context retrieval to solve the subagent context problem

 7%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description is too abstract and jargon-heavy to be effective for skill selection.
-It reads more like an academic concept label than an actionable skill description, lacking concrete actions, natural trigger terms, and any explicit guidance on when to use it.
+It reads more like an academic paper title than a functional skill description.
+It lacks concrete actions, natural trigger terms, and any explicit guidance on when Claude should select this skill.

 Suggestions